 ISO 27001 certification happens to be the only trustworthy information and security management standard for the corporate sector.
 It is an internationally recognized certification that describes, implements, and maintains the Information Security Management system’s best practices.
 (ISMS).

-ISO certification carries the most importance for organizations.
+ISO certification carries the most important for organizations.
 ISO 27001 certified organizations are of immense market value.
 Clients are confident about the integrity of such organizations with the latest version of ISO Certification.
 However, many people are confused about what they will be asked during the interview in an ISO 27001 Lead Auditor and ISO 27001 Lead Implementer certification.
 A list of commonly asked questions and their answers are of great help to such job seekers.

 A list of such questions and their answers are being mentioned below.